k2052/BuildingCoffeeScriptFrameworks/manuscript/04_BuildingBlocksofaFramework.md

 ### A Class Mixer

-What we just create is great for an inheritance model but breaks down a bit in other use cases.
+What we just created is great for an inheritance model but breaks down a bit in other use cases.
 What if we wanted to generate new classes dynamically that are a mix of two or more classes?
 Since classes in JS are just objects, the solution is pretty straightforward.

 First we need to declare a function for mixing classes.
 It should take a base class and a series of classes to mixin: